10 Library Grants Every Librarian Should Apply For

 The Laura Bush Foundation grant is intended to help librarians extend, update, and diversify their libraries to promote a love of reading in students.
 In order to apply, your school must be Title I Eligible.
 If you teach in a Private or Parochial school, you can apply if 50% or more of the student population qualifies for financial aid.

-Applications for this library grant will reopen in the fall of 2023.
-In 2022, the foundation gave away $1.5 million in grants to 300 libraries.
+Applications for this library grant will reopen in the fall of 2024.
+In a previous grant cycle (2022-2023), the foundation gave away $1.5 million in grants to 300 libraries.

 Snapdragon Book Foundation